fmauri90/introsde-2016-assignment-1/1st_assignment_Maurizio_Franchi/README.md

 *[people.xsd](people.xsd)* XML schema file for the document people.xml (requirement 1.4);

-*[src/HealthProfileXml.java](src/peoplestore/JAXBMarshaller.java)*: class to execute requirement 2.4.
+*[src/HealthProfileXmlWriter.java](src/HealthProfileWriter.java)*: class to execute requirement 2.4.
 Three persons are created using Java and marshalled in XML.
-The Java objects are stored in the generated file *peopleMarshall.xml*;
+The Java objects are stored in the generated file *people_marshall.xml*;

-*[src/peoplestore/JAXBUnMarshaller.java](src/peoplestore/JAXBUnMarshaller.java)*: class to execute requirement 2.4.
+*[src/HealthProfileXmlReader.java](src/HealthProfileReader.java)*: class to execute requirement 2.4.
 The data are retrieved from *people.xml*;

 *[src/peoplestore/JavatoJson.java](src/JavatoJson.java)*: class to execute requirement 3.4.
 Three persons are created using Java and marshalled in JSON.
 The data are stored in *people.json*;